A-kly/School-Vault/PSYCH 239/Week 1 - Definitions, History, & Theoretical Perspectives.md

 # Historical views
 ## Demonological model
 - **Demonological model:** *Not the person's fault, they are being inhabited/ controlled and they must be freed or remove the bad spiritual thing that is ailing them*
-	- Not originating in Medeval times
+	- Not originating in Medieval times
 	- Trephining: *Holes cut in the head in order to vent something out of the person, demon, spirit or something else.*

-- Medeval Times
+- Medieval Times
 	- Demonological model
 	- Exorcism
 - Witchcraft